eCubed/DevNotes/2019-06-09-04-templating-exposing-values-to-template.md

 in its place for easier markup shortly.

 Inside the item div is our `<ng-container>` that specifies the `itemTemplate` in its `ngTemplateOutlet` directive.
 Now, we are going to want to expose an item of the array to the `<ng-template #itemTemplate>` up-front so that the implementor can display it in whatever markup needed.
-However, there is the `context` object we will need to specify.
+There is the `context` object we will need to specify.
 The `context` object is a list of properties that will hold the values we will want to expose to the
 `<ng-template>` up-front, and we need to take note of those properties because we'll need to refer to them later.